Marc Balkin, Managing Partner, Hasso Plattner Ventures Africa

 Helfet was born in Scotland.
 He lived in Cape Town, South Africa from 1948 and 1960, where he attended Kingswood College (1957-1960).
 Helfet holds an MBA and an AB Degree in Economics from Colombia University.
 He served in the United States Marine Corps as an infantry officer from 1967 to 1970, including service in Vietnam from 1968 to 1969.

-Honikman is Managing Director of Ada Investments and is responsible for the general management of the U.S. business—including strategy, marketing, business development, and product development.
+Honikman is CEO of MyVest.
+Prior he was Managing Director of Ada Investments and is responsible for the general management of the U.S. business—including strategy, marketing, business development, and product development.
 Prior to Ada, Honikman was Head of Barclays Global Investors' (BGI) New Ventures Group.
 This encompassed both a corporate venture capital fund and the incubation of strategic initiatives.
 Before that, he worked as a Senior Investment Strategist in BGI's Structured Solutions Group, with primary responsibility for designing and promoting defined contribution and retirement income products.
 This included the successful distribution of the LifePath series of life cycle funds with institutional investors in the wake of the passing of the Pension Protection Act (2006).
 Honikman joined BGI in 2005 as a Senior Investment Strategist in the Index Equity Group with a focus on international index products.
 He joined BGI from Barra (now MSCI), where he spent 10 years in a variety of product management and business strategy roles.
 Most recently, as Vice President of Product Strategy, Honikman was responsible for the conception and commercialization of BarraOne, Barra's flagship web-based, multi-asset class portfolio analytics platform.
 He earned his bachelor's degree in business science with honors in financial economics and applied statistics from the University of Cape Town, South Africa.

 Stephen J.D.
 Bell, B.Sc Medicine Honors, PhD, MBA, Federal Trade Commission Trustee